-In a beautiful and quiet natural area on a headland (udde) next to Lake Mälaren 5 km northeast of Upplands Väsby, lies this crag.
+In a beautiful and quiet natural area next to Lake Mälaren, 5 km northeast of Upplands Väsby, lies this crag.
 From the top of the ancient castle next to the crag, you have a mile-wide view over the water and away towards Märsta.
-The crag is about 75 meters long and the routes are between 10-18 meters high.
-Mostly solid and fine gneiss/granite.
+This crag is 75 meters long, and the routes range from 10 to 20 meters high.
+The rock is mostly solid and fine gneiss/granite.

-The left part of the main wall, which is a bit difficult to overlook, is divided by ledges and corners in different sizes, but if you give it some time and check it out you will find quite okay shorter sections and routes.
-Some of the scattered bolts have been replaced and several anchors have been fitted (2013), but it's still some old bolts and pitons that would need to be replaced.
+The left part of the main wall, which is somewhat difficult to overlook, is divided by ledges and corners of varying sizes.
+However, if you give it some time and inspect it, you will find quite acceptable shorter sections and routes.
+Here, you will also find the newly bolted sport routes (2025).
+Some of the scattered bolts have been replaced, and several anchors have been fitted (in 2013 and 2025).

 Flugväggen:

-40 meters from the main wall is Flugväggen, which is an eight to ten meters low-angle crag with a couple of nice routes that give more climbing than you might think.
-Unfortunately, the moss tends to grow pretty quickly in this sector, although the centre part usually is in better shape.
+40 meters from the main wall is Flugväggen, which is an eight to ten-meter low-angle crag with a couple of nice routes that give more climbing than you might think.
+Unfortunately, the moss tends to grow quite quickly in this sector, although the central part usually remains in better shape.
 Bring a brush.
 Here are also a couple of unreported bolted routes.

 Skeppsättningen: